jebbles/kiss-grid/README.md

 The columns also will allow vertical alignment!
 To do so, add this line of CSS to your children elements:

-    .child-div {
+    .grid > div {
       vertical-align: top|middle|bottom|;
     }

+To create a responsive breakpoint to stack the columns vertically, simply add a max-width media query with the following:

+    @media (max-width: 1024px;) {
+      .grid > div {
+        display: block;
+      }
+    }

-Modifier classes for alignment/gutters could be added, but for the sake of simplicity I'll leave them out for now.
+Modifier classes for all this could be added, but for the sake of simplicity I'll leave them out for now.
 You can figure it out! :)